-Jonathan Lane was born and raised in Phoenix, Arizona.
-He started music in a public-school music program playing bass.
+Jonathan Lane was born and raised in Phoenix, Arizona and started music in a public-school music program playing bass.
 He has an undergraduate degree in Music Education from Arizona State University and a Master’s Degree in Double Bass performance from the University of Michigan.
 Additional education includes a Summer Fellowship at Northwestern in Chicago and numerus conducting and orchestra education workshops with Marvin Rabin, William L. Jones, Donald Schleicher and other conductors.

 Mr. Lane has taught elementary through college music for over 35 years.
 He was orchestra director at Shawnee Mission East High School for 31 years where he also taught middle school.
 During his time at Shawnee Mission East, the SM East orchestra performed as an Honor Orchestra at Chicago Mid-West Band and Orchestra Clinic, Music Educator National Conference (MENC), the American String Teachers National (ASTA) convention and Kansas Music Educators Association conference.
 He has also been a guest clinician and given talks at the Mid- West Band and Orchestra clinic, Missouri Music Teachers Association and ASTA.